 Currently he performs solo and formation aerobatics displays with his partners of the Bravo3/Repsol Aerobatic Team and, as an aviation enthusiast, he flies historic aircraft with the vintage airplane collection Fundación Infante de Orleans.

-Today Juan is the only Spanish pilot in the fastest motorsport series on the planet: the Red Bull Air Race.
+Between 2014 and 2019 Juan has been the only Spaniard competing in the world’s fastest motor racing championship: the Red Bull Air Race.